CarlKCarlK/range-set-blaze/docs/bench.md

 ### 'worst' Conclusion

-`HashSet`, not `RangeSetBlaze` is a good choice non-clumpy integers.
-However, `RangeSetBlaze` is not catastrophically worse; it is just 2.5 times worse.
+`HashSet`, not `RangeSetBlaze` is a good choice for sets of non-clumpy integers.
+However, `RangeSetBlaze` is not catastrophically bad; it is just 2.5 times worse.

 ![worst lines](https://carlkcarlk.github.io/range-set-blaze/criterion/worst/report/lines.svg "worst lines")

-## 'ingest_clumps_base': Measure `RangeSetBlaze` on increasing clumpy integers
+## ## Benchmark #2: 'ingest_clumps_base': Measure `RangeSetBlaze` on increasingly clumpy integers

 * **Measure**: integer intake speed
 * **Candidates**: `HashSet`, `BTreeSet`, `RangeSetBlaze`
 * **Vary**: *average clump size* from 1 (no clumps) to 100K (ten big clumps)
-* **Details**: We generate 1M integers with clumps and ingest them one at a time.
+* **Details**: We generate 1M integers with clumps.
+We ingest the integers one at a time.
 Each clump has size chosen uniformly random from roughly 1 to double *average clump size*.
-(The integers are random uniform, with-replacement, in a range from roughly 1 to 10M.
-The exact range is sized so that the union of the 1M integers will cover about 10% of the range.)
+(The integer clumps are random uniform, with-replacement, in a span from 0 to roughly 10M.
+The exact span is sized so that the union of the 1M integers will cover about 10% of the span.
+In other words, a given integer in the span will have a 10% chance of being in the 1M integers generated.)

 ### 'ingest_clumps_base' Results